runrunLauren/behavioural_benchmarking/README.md

 - EXPLORE%
 - INFEASIBLE%

+**Important note:** You _must_ run `pip install git+https://github.com/runrunLauren/swarm_interaction_network@master` before trying to use this package.
+This dependency is not available via PyPI, as so it is not installed by default.

 ## Data preparation

 There are a couple of files required.
 See `tst/resources/example_data/` for an instance of